 Books and resources referenced in my Blog:

 The “Circle of Life Quiz” is a personal development tool designed to provide a visual representation of how balanced your life is.
 It breaks life into three simple pieces for evaluation (work, family, self).
 I liken it to training for a triathlon – in order to achieve the best overall performance, you must equally balance the time and energy you spend training for each event (swim, bike, run).

-While I am passionate about the need for balance in work and life, I’ll be the first to admit that there is no quick fix to the many challenges we all face today in this area.
-There are plenty of books, articles and videos telling us how to solve it.
+While I am passionate about the need for integration in work and life, I’ll be the first to admit that there is no quick fix to the many challenges we all face today in this area.
+There are plenty of books, articles, and videos telling us how to solve it.
 Here’s a “top 15” list I compiled just in case it can help you in setting some goals for improvement.